foggerty/thebook/Chapters/Chapter3.md

 Because of the relative instability of nomenclature and technical and semantic developments, it would be unwise to be dogmatic about the meaning of certain terms used by our author in connection with crossbows.
 Some information on Middle Eastern crossbows and arbalests may be derived from Reinaud, Huuri, Cahen, and others, but there is insufficient technical detail to enable us to determine their construction.

  * *Jarkh*: From Ch.
-16 and glosses in CD it is clear that, so far as our author is concerned, this was the stirrup bow.
+16 and glosses in manuscripts C & D it is clear that, so far as our author is concerned, this was the stirrup bow.
 It shot a bolt.

  * *Zanbūrak*: ‘little wasp’.
 What meaning the term had for our author we cannot say.
 It appears, at some stage or another, to have been a weapon which shot a strong, heavy bolt of the same name closely resembling the Western quarrel.